 Above, you can see how the stock PRC intake manifold is separate from the upper coolant outlet.

-Below, you can see the differences between the two manifolds stacked on top of each other.
-It gives you an idea of which part to cut off from the RBC/RRC manifold in order to make it fit.
+Below, the differences between the two manifolds are shown stacked on top of each other.
+This provides a clear idea of which section of the RBC/RRC manifold needs to be cut off to make it fit.

 - RBC/RRC manifold.